 By Jean F. Andrews

-Jean F. Andrews is a Reading Specialist and Department Chair of Deaf Studies/Deaf Education at Lamar University.
+Jean F. Andrews is a Reading Specialist and Professor of Deaf Studies/Deaf Education at Lamar University.

 Filed under: Editorials | Tagged: #JusticeForFelix, Abuse, Deaf in Prison, DeafInPrison.com, Education, February - Awesomest Month, JeanFAndrews, Michigan State University, School to Prison Pipeline Deaf youths, Special education | 3 Comments »